jumaa0/API-Integration/README.md

         DB_NAME=your_database_name_here
         MODEL_DIRECTORY=your_model_directory_path_here

-##Usage
+## Usage

-1. Setting Up the Environment
+1. **Setting Up the Environment**

 Follow the installation instructions above.

-2. Using the API
+2. **Using the API**

-   -Import the AlphaVantageAPI class from data.py.
+- Import the `AlphaVantageAPI` class from `data.py`.
-   -Create an instance of the AlphaVantageAPI class with your API key.
+- Create an instance of the `AlphaVantageAPI` class with your API key.
-   -Use the get_daily method to retrieve daily stock market data.
+- Use the `get_daily` method to retrieve daily stock market data.

-3. Using the Database
+3. **Using the Database**

-    Import the SQLRepository class from data.py.
+- Import the `SQLRepository` class from `data.py`.
-    Create an instance of the SQLRepository class with a database connection.
+- Create an instance of the `SQLRepository` class with a database connection.
-    Use the insert_table method to insert data into the database.
+- Use the `insert_table` method to insert data into the database.

-4. Additional Notes
+4. **Additional Notes**

-    Ensure that the .env file is properly configured with your API key and database information.
+- Ensure that the `.env` file is properly configured with your API key and database information.
-    Check the AlphaVantage API documentation for additional query parameters and options.
+- Check the AlphaVantage API documentation for additional query parameters and options.

-Testing
+## Testing

-   Use unittest framework for testing the project components.
+- Use the `unittest` framework for testing the project components.
-   Write test cases to cover different scenarios such as API call failures, data validation, and database operations.
+- Write test cases to cover different scenarios such as API call failures, data validation, and database operations.
-   Use mock library to simulate API responses and database interactions for testing purposes.
+- Use the `mock` library to simulate API responses and database interactions for testing purposes.
-   Run tests regularly to ensure the project's correctness and reliability.
+- Run tests regularly to ensure the project's correctness and reliability.

-Documentation
+## Documentation

-[Documentation.pdf]
+For detailed documentation, refer to [Documentation.pdf](Documentation.pdf).

-Contributing
+## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.